nemesis1346/chainmyne_interview_challenge_4/readme.md

 * it uses mongo db atlas for storing the information and reading from it

-* it uses mongo db model for fetching the data of the coins, then to do specific market data requests by symbol string (eg. ETH, BTC...)
+* it uses mongo db model for fetching the data of the historical price of the coin, then to do specific market data requests by coin id string (eg. ethereum, bitcoin...)

 * it prevents lowercase capital case param entries.

+* it cleans up the data obtained from coingeckp price history by coin id and make it readable for the user, the results are nested json of prices by day

-### Algorithm for fetching the required data:
+### Algorithm for fetching the price history data:

 1. listen to the server
 2. connect to mongo db atlas cluster
-3. do a request through swagger to the endpoint /api/coins
+3. do a request through swagger to the endpoint /api/price_history/:coindId
-4. fetch data from https://api.coingecko.com/api/v3/coins/list (an entire list of all coins)
-5. prevent upper case entries
+5. prevent upper case from the entries: coinId, startDate, endDate
+4. fetch data from https://api.coingecko.com/api/v3/coins/${coinId}/market_chart/range?(IMPORTANT: it needs to be coin id) and store it in PriceHistory schema
-6. read coin data from mongo db atlas
+6. read coin price_history data from mongo db atlas
-7. based on the input params, filter out the entire list of coins from mongo db so we have access to the symbol property
-8. do an axios callt o https://api.coingecko.com/api/v3/coins/markets with the processes coin IDs
 9. filter unnecesary attributes and present to the user